-Still, though, the new Standards of Conduct are clear that disclosure is required for any conflict that is “Material” (defined in the Glossary as any information that “a reasonable Client or prospective Client would consider… important in making a decision”), and that “a sincere belief by a CFP professional with a Material Conflict of Interest that he or she is acting in the best interests of the Client is insufficient to excuse failure to make full disclosure.”
+Still, though, the new Code and Standards are clear that disclosure is required for any conflict that is “Material” (defined in the Glossary as any information that “a reasonable Client or prospective Client would consider… important in making a decision”), and that “a sincere belief by a CFP professional with a Material Conflict of Interest that he or she is acting in the best interests of the Client is insufficient to excuse failure to make full disclosure.”
 Furthermore, disclosure of a Material Conflict of Interest must be provided before providing Financial Advice.

 A CFP professional must adopt and follow business practices reasonably designed to prevent Material Conflicts of Interest from compromising the CFP professional’s ability to act in the Client’s best interests.

-In the meantime, though, CFP professionals are still expected to engage in their own internal evaluation of prospective Material Conflicts of Interest, and determine strategies to help mitigate those conflicts of interest, even and including conflicts of interest presented to the CFP professional by his/her firm (e.g., opting out of participating in aggressive sales contests).
+In the meantime, though, CFP professionals are still expected to engage in their own internal evaluation of prospective Material Conflicts of Interest, and determine strategies to help manage those conflicts of interest, even and including conflicts of interest presented to the CFP professional by his/her firm (e.g., opting out of participating in aggressive sales contests).